shrumo/rbggamemanager/README.md

 # rbggamemanager

+This is a part of the Regular Boardgames General Game Playing system.
+See the official repository: <https://github.com/marekesz/rbg>.

 [![Build Status](https://travis-ci.com/shrumo/rbggamemanager.svg?branch=master)](https://travis-ci.com/shrumo/rbggamemanager)

 This is a game manager that can be used to play games written in regular board games language as described in